mur4m/Prowd/README.md

 CAUTION //

-The app only displays on web browser at the moment while I am resolving issues that prevent display on mobile phones.
+The app only displays on local web browser at the moment while I am resolving issues that prevent display on mobile phones.